soyo-kaze/Next-blog-site/CONTRIBUTING.md

 - After pushing your code, go to the forked repository.
 There you will see a section like this. <br/>
  <br><img src="./public/assets/pullreq.png"/>

-- Click on "Compare and pull request".
+- Click on "Compare & pull request".
 Such page will appear.
 Write meaningful message and title which describes your changes (title should contain the issue number which you can see beside the title of issue)<br/>
 <br/> <img src="./public/assets/PR.png"/>
 - Click on "Create pull request." <br/>